 It is not safe for anyone with an addiction to alcohol to drink.
 Treatment experts suggest that people that are recovering from alcoholism as among the individuals that should not drink any alcohol at all.

-There is no way to safely control alcohol use or drug use over the holidays or at any other time.
-If you’ve battled addiction for any period of time, our treatment program can help.
-We offer a range of treatment options, including:
+Are you looking for sober tips for the holidays?
+In truth, there is no way to safely control alcohol use or drug use over the holidays or at any other time.
+If you’ve battled addiction for any period of time, alcohol treatment in Tacoma can help.
+Bayview Recovery offers a range of treatment options for holiday alcohol rehab, including:

 You can gain control over your life and chart a new path when you contact Bayview Recovery.
 Contact us at 855.478.3650 right now.